emersonmellado/nodebcjan6_2020/javascript.md

 let age = 21;
 let result = age < 18;

-console.log('User age greater than or equal to 18?: ', !result);
+console.log('User age less than or equal to 18?: ', !result);
 ```

 * The age condition is **false** but as we use the not operator it will be **true**